 5. Yeti Tundra 45 (37Q) – 6 Days

 6. Pelican ProGear Elite 45Q – 6 Days

 7. Grizzly 40 Q White – 5.5 Days

 8. Igloo Sportsman 40 Q – 5.5 Days

 9. Black Rock 60 (52Q) – 5.5 Days

 10. Grizzly 40 Q Tan – 5.5 Days

 11. Pelican Tailgating 55 Q – 5 Days

 12. Siberian 40 Q – 4.5 Days

 Cooler needs are not universal.
-Each and every one will prefer one cooler over another, and maybe not only for performance reasons.
+Each and every person will prefer one cooler over another, and maybe not only for performance reasons.
 This is not to say picking one cooler based on name alone is a bad thing as coolers have become quite a novelty item in addition to their functionality.
 If you’re one who insists on maximum ice retention refer to the list of top performers above.
-Orca and Engel have performed among the best in multiple ice retention test, it is safe to say that they are both solid coolers.
+Orca and Engel have performed among the best in multiple ice retention test.
+Therefore, it is safe to say that they are both solid coolers.
 However, that is not to say that picking any one of the coolers above is going to leave you disappointed.
 All of these coolers tested perform better than the run of the mill big box retail cooler, and our Five Day Ice Challenge has proven this true.